 - At all times, pets must be kept on a leash or in suitable confinement.

-- Don’t leave your pet unattended in a vehicle, on your campsite, or anywhere else, during your visit to [location name].
+- Don’t leave your pet unattended in a vehicle, on your campsite, or anywhere else, during your visit to Riding Mountain National Park.
 Wildlife, weather, and an unfamiliar environment can be scary or dangerous for your pet.

 - Don’t allow your pet to chase any wild animal - it’s illegal and dangerous.